coreyjon85/KojiTelemetry/README.md

 # Overview
 1. [Home Assistant Installation Guide](https://www.home-assistant.io/installation/)
-  -I installed it on an old Linux laptop, but you can run it in Docker on a server, Raspberry Pie, Odroid, just about anything.
+: I installed it on an old Linux laptop, but you can run it in Docker on a server, Raspberry Pie, Odroid, just about anything.
 This becomes the central hub.
 The IOT to world interface.

 3. [ESP Home Website](https://esphome.io/)

 4. [ESPhome Webflash Tool](https://web.esphome.io/)
-  -Use this tool to flash the ESP device with ESPhome.
+   : Use this tool to flash the ESP device with ESPhome.

 # Set Up